SebiCoroian/twitch-chat-recorder/README.md

 ## configuration

 We're connecting to the host via Python socket. <br/>
-In [a relative link](config.py), the connection details for Twitch are already set.
+In [config.py](config.py), the connection details for Twitch are already set.
 What needs to be changed is the twitch authentication token, the nickname and the channel. <br/>
 You can get a token for your account at https://twitchapps.com/tmi/ and it should look somewhat like this:
 `oauth:ferdn2jzqj2ncs6jpuddkfa0wdx7qe`
 <br/>